buehler/mse-project-thesis-1/sections/02_definitions.md

 ### Sidecar {#sec:kubernetes_sidecar}

+According to @burns:DesignPatternsForContainerSystems,
-The sidecar pattern is the most common pattern for multi-container deployments.
+the sidecar pattern is the most common pattern for multi-container deployments [@burns:DesignPatternsForContainerSystems, section 4.1].
 Sidecars are containers that enhance the functionality of the main container in a pod.
 An example for such a sidecar is a log collector, that collects log files written to the file system and forwards them towards some log processing software [@burns:DesignPatternsForContainerSystems, section 4.1].